All Episodes

 So, as usual, you got what I said right, but you leave out the context.

-You work for media matters.
+You work for Media Matters.

-Now we're averaging if we can get two percent, and you want to give credit to the president for that.
+And you want to give credit to the president for that.

-Uh well, the the surplus g if you want to talk about a surplus, let's talk about Ronald Reagan ending the uh Cold War and creating the what was it called the uh the peace did that that surplus was always on paper anyway.
+If you want to talk about a surplus, let's talk about Ronald Reagan ending the Cold War and creating the, what was it called?

-To have the Clinton people put out this story that they got a ten billion dollar surplus or 100 million, whatever it never materialized because budgets change from year to year.
+Now, the Clinton people put out this story that they got a $10 billion surplus or $200 million, whatever.

 Well, I'm trying to tell you again then.

-What I'm trying to do is tell you that there were specific programs implemented by George W. Bush to get rid of the oppressive Clinton tax increases that have led to uh to unbridled economic growth.
+What I'm trying to do is tell you that there were specific programs implemented by George W. Bush to get rid of the oppressive Clinton tax increases that have led to unbridled economic growth.

 The capital gains tax rate was cut to 15%.